Are you a glass half-empty or half-full type of person?

 Maintaining a positive outlook is difficult when negativity of others pulls you down.
 Evaluate the people with whom you spend the most time, and hang with the positive ones.
 In negative situations, try changing the subject to a more positive tone.
 If the others are receptive, try talking with them about your goals in an open, and respectful manner.

 Duh, right?
 But no really, the act of smiling sets off a cascade of positive emotions and hormones.
 It’s also contagious, meaning others may smile back at you, which then makes you smile again!
 (Are you smiling? 😉) We should follow children’s leads on this one.
 It’s estimated that children smile, on average, 300-400 times per day.
 Adults, unfortunately, only smile about 30-40 times per day.
 We know it may seem weird at first, but practice smiling throughout the day.
 Whether you’re driving, walking past a stranger, sitting at your desk, or reading this post – smile.

 We are truly our own worst critics.
 Of course, the diet industry doesn’t help that at all, either!
 Practicing self-compassion increases levels of happiness, life satisfaction, and body appreciation (13).
 Consider keeping a kindness journal in which you write one nice thing about yourself every day.
 Having a bad day?
 No problem!
 You’ll have tons of nice things written about yourself that you can go back and read at any given moment❤️.

 Going through a health change is tough.
 And sometimes, life in general is just tough.
-It may seem impossible to maintain a positive outlook during these times!
+It may seem impossible to maintain a mind body connection during these times!
 That’s why we’ve developed the 131 Method in a manner that supports, uplifts, and continually motivates you to change your mindset so you can change your life.